It’s time for breakfast (again) and the kids are tired of eggs.

 “Can you make muffins, Mama?”

 You wanna say yes, but you know you need protein to build bodies and fuel brains, so you decide to make muffins and eggs (comfort food + protein).

-But then suddenly breakfast is this huge production that doesn’t fit on a weekday morning, and there’s scrambled egg fragments all over the kitchen that no one wants to eat because MUFFINS! just came out of the oven!
+But then suddenly breakfast is this huge production that doesn’t fit on a weekday morning, and there’s scrambled egg fragments all over the kitchen that no one wants to eat the eggs anyway because MUFFINS! just came out of the oven!

 Solution?
 Put the eggs in the muffins.
 All the eggs.

 But wait.
 You’ve tried some of those “healthy” eggy creations in the name protein, and they were awful.
 Worse than cold scrambled eggs.
 The kids couldn’t gag them down, and you wasted an entire carton of expensive farm-fresh eggs, and the dog won’t even eat them.

 That’s because if you wanna use a lot of eggs in your baked goods, you have to balance them out with other ingredients that bring moisture and texture.